AnvilloyDevStudio/IdleCorp-Profit-Bot/README.md

 This is a bot under the IdleCorp Profit project, providing general supports for playing IdleCorp.

+This project has not been updated since I published the version 1.3.0 of this bot before I decided to publish this.

 ## Note

 By 2024/09/14 (UTC), the commits are edited so that a password is hidden for serious security,